ianprime0509/zig-gobject/README.md

    - `--share=ipc --socket=fallback-x11 --socket=wayland --device=dri` - allows
      graphical display through X11 or Wayland
   - `--socket=session-bus` - allows access to the session bus
+  - For convenience, this command is available as a script in this repository:
+    `flatpak-env.sh`.
 2. Within the spawned shell, run `. /usr/lib/sdk/ziglang-master/enable.sh` to
    add Zig to your `PATH` (don't forget the `.` at the beginning of that command).